ra-libs/nestjs-packages/docs/USAGE.md

 ## Locally

 To be able to install these packages locally you should create a Personal Access Token (PAT) with `read:packages` permission.
-Don't forget to configure SSO and give access to will-bank.
+Don't forget to configure SSO and give access to ra-libs.

 > Check the Github [Documentation](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-npm-registry#authenticating-to-github-packages) for more information